The Legal 500 2016

-The Legal 500 2012 has awarded Leigh Day top rankings in four main areas of its practice, with an impressive twenty solicitors recommended and five (managing partner Martyn Day along with Richard Stein, Claire Fazan, Russell Levy and Sally Moore) marked out as 'leading individuals’.
+The Legal 500 2016 has awarded Leigh Day top rankings in six main areas of its practice, with an impressive thirty-three solicitors recommended, and seven (senior partner Martyn Day along with Richard Stein, Claire Fazan, Russell Levy, Stephen Jones, Frances Swaine and Sally Moore) marked out as 'leading individuals’.

 Administrative and public law

 For some, Leigh Day has 'the best claimant practice in the country', which comprises 'experienced, talented and creative lawyers' such as Richard Stein (who 'knows exactly which point to press and has a great network of contacts') and Rosa Curling.
 The team, which advises NGOs and charities on litigation strategy and associated campaigning, is led by Sean Humber, who acted for Action on Smoking and Health in a judicial review challenge brought by four major tobacco companies against proposals to introduce plain, standardised packaging.
 Benjamin Burrows and Jamie Beagent are other names to note.

 Leigh Day has 'one of the strongest human rights teams' in the market and is regularly involved in landmark domestic and international cases, such as Sean Humber's representation of prisoners refused voting rights.
 Sapna Malik and Daniel Leader have active international practices, with Malik representing a Pakistani national pursuing a claim against the Ministry of Defence alleging liability for unlawful detention and mistreatment while in US custody.
 Also recommended are Richard Stein and Rosa Curling, who are 'at the top of the tree in this field'; the 'intelligent and authoritative' Alison Millar; and Benjamin Burrows.

 Clinical negligence - claimant